trinhthinh388/react-awesome-components/packages/hooks/README.md

 - [usePrevious](https://react-awesome-components.vercel.app/docs/use-previous)

-  usePrevious is a hook track the previous value of a value.
+  usePrevious is a hook track the previous value of a variable.

 - [useSelectionRange](https://react-awesome-components.vercel.app/docs/use-selection-range)